Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 Other Factors Influencing Progesterone-Related Dizziness

-While progesterone plays a major role in causing dizziness through vascular and neurological pathways, other factors often contribute:
+While progesterone can play a role in dizziness through vascular and neurological pathways, other factors often contribute:

 • Hydration status: Dehydration worsens low blood pressure effects.